The team

 MSc students

-BSc students
+BSc students and interns

 Former group members